allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 <img src="images/contacts_ct.png">

-6. 90% of the customers were inactive from 1 to 3 months in this period.
+6. 90% of the customers were inactive from 1 to 3 months in the last 12 months.
 The bank must plan strategies not only to increase the utilization ratio, but also to avoid customer inactivity.

 <img src="images/months_inactive.png">